-As a clinical instructor, his main role is to run orientation of new employees to the unit, making sure they have all the training and resources to be safe and effective members of the healthcare team.
+As a clinical instructor, his main role is to run orientation of new employees to the unit, making sure they have all the training and resources to be safe and effective members of the health care team.
 His trainees include nurses and other staff within the nursing team, such as patient care technicians, patient support associates and unit communications associates.
 He also serves as a unit educator, helping staff with any questions they might have, and helping patients and families understand their care plans.

 As chair of the hospital-wide Shared Nursing Leadership Resource and Innovation Council, he looks for innovative ways to make sure nurses have the resources they need to be successful in their profession at Children’s National.
 His commitment to his over 1,500 nursing colleagues is part of Children’s National nurses’ overall effort to provide the best care for patients and families.

-Originally from outside Philadelphia, Woodside lives in Greenbelt, Maryland, and enjoys traveling, volleyball, running and going on social outings with friends and other nurses.
+Originally from outside Philadelphia, Woodside lives in Greenbelt, MD, and enjoys traveling, volleyball, running and going on social outings with friends and other nurses.
 He also plays on the hospital softball team.
 He’s a glass-half-full kind of person and tries to lift his colleagues’ spirits with humor.

 “I try to make people feel at ease if they are uncomfortable doing a new procedure, lifting them up so they can face that challenge, but not doing it for them,” Woodside explains.

-Woodside likes the culture at Children’s National, where his coworkers are friendly and take pride in the care they provide to patients and families.
+Woodside likes the culture at Children’s, where his coworkers are friendly and take pride in the care they provide to patients and families.
 He recalled one Spanish-speaking family who he was the admitting nurse for recently, with the assistance of a portable audio/video-chat interpretation device.
 The child’s parents were anxious and he spent most of the day with them explaining in detail what was going to happen in the operating room.

 “I addressed the mom’s concern about pain, and comforted them – as well as their child,” Woodside says.
 His care made a huge difference for the family.
 On his next shift a couple of days later, as he watched the child playing on his bed, the mom hugged Woodside and thanked him.

-Although Woodside has only been at Children’s National for a few years, when asked what he hopes his care legacy will be, he talks about a new mentorship program for 7 East that he’s working with colleagues to get off the ground soon.
+Although Woodside has only been at Children’s for a few years, when asked what he hopes his care legacy will be, he talks about a new mentorship program for 7 East that he’s working with colleagues to get off the ground soon.